 The video inspection will look for clogs, excess sludge build-up in the drain pipe, tree roots penetrating and damaging the pipes or broken connections.
 Should something need immediate attention, the report will let you know.

-Expect to get a DVD of the inspection as well as a written report.
 As part of the inspection, the plumber will also visually inspect the lines visible under or around the house, assessing their health.

 The inspection might yield a recommendation for a sewer jetter service to merely clean things out or it might point out bigger issues where pipes need to be replaced under the house, under concrete slabs or deep underground around trees and landscaping.